rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 Explainable AI (XAI) aims to make complex machine learning models transparent and interpretable, which is crucial in generative design where AI-driven decisions directly affect building performance, occupant comfort, and sustainability goals.
 Many current workflows use black-box surrogate models or reinforcement learning agents whose internal decision-making is opaque, limiting stakeholder trust and hindering collaborative design.

 Techniques such as LIME (Local Interpretable Model-agnostic Explanations) and SHAP (Shapley Additive Explanations) have been developed to provide post-hoc interpretability by attributing importance to model inputs (Ribeiro et al., 2016; Lundberg & Lee, 2017).
 Aleti et al. (2022) emphasized the growing relevance of XAI in design decision support systems, especially in sensitive, high-stakes applications like sustainable buildings.
+While explainability in generative design is crucial for supporting collaborative, early-stage decisions, XAI also plays an increasingly important role across a broader spectrum of architectural machine learning applications, as further discussed in Section 1.7

 > **Key Insight**: Integrating XAI enhances trust and transparency in AI-assisted generative design, enabling informed decision-making and broader acceptance among stakeholders.